 Here at Robin Hood we feel that we have a special responsibility to preserve our history and traditions while continuing to develop and grow with the needs of our modern camp community.
-Our dining hall, theater, and every one of our bunks have been thoroughly renovated and redesigned within the past five years.
+Our dining hall, theater, and every one of our bunks have been thoroughly renovated and redesigned within the past ten years.
 We’ve replaced all of our bathrooms, showers, beds and lights.
 Amidst all of this development, we’re proud that our main camp lodge has been standing untouched since our very first summer in 1927.

 We’re committed to providing our campers with a truly exceptional summer experience, and that means providing our campers with truly exceptional facilities and living accommodations.